pguse/Introduction-to-Python/accumulators-part-2.md

 * The initial value of the **accumulator **should probably be 1
 * Use a **for-loop** since you know that the number of iterations will be **n**.

+## Euclid's Algorithm for Greatest Common Divisor \(GCD\)

+Euclid's algorithm is a technique for quickly finding the GCD of two integers

 ## Answers

 ### Palindromes